udzura/rbbcc/docs/tutorial_bcc_ruby_developer.md

 ### Lesson 11. vfsreadlat.rb

-This example is split into separate Python and C files.
+This example is split into separate Ruby and C files.
 Example output:

 ```
 # bundle exec answers/11-vfsreadlat.rb 1